gpoore/text2qti/README.md

    then export the quiz to QTI and look through the resulting output to find the URL.
- * If you are using educational software that does not handle LaTeX in a manner compatible with Canvas, please open an issue requesting support for that software, and include as much information as possible about how that software processes LaTeX.
+ * If you are using educational software that does not handle LaTeX in a manner compatible with Canvas, try the `--pandoc-mathml` command-line option when creating QTI files (note that this requires that [Pandoc](https://pandoc.org/) be installed).
+If that does not work, please open an issue requesting support for that software, and include as much information as possible about how that software processes LaTeX.